Deceptive Marketing — Is Coca-Cola taking a page book from the tobacco industry?

 TobaccoFreedom.org, a group dedicated to reducing the smoking epidemic by educating the public about the substance, dug up a document stamped “confidential” from R.J.
 Reynolds Tobacco Company that laid out an elaborate advertising plan depicting scenarios in which smoking might be seen as sexy.
 In one of the scenarios, “Lisa” is in search of a cigarette on a Saturday night in a downtown club as Nirvana plays on the sound system.
 The advertisement reads:

 Lisa’s looking to bum a smoke.
 She saunters up to the bar in her ripped Levi’s and vintage motorcycle jacket and looks at the bartender.
 “Harvey, got an extra cigarette?”
 Harvey reaches into the chest pocket of his black tee-shirt and pulls out a Camel.
 Before she can place the cigarette to her lips, the flame of a Zippo flashes in front of her.

-R.J.
-Reynolds Tobacco Company coined a phrase for the campaign: Trend Influence Marketing.
+According to the recent article published by Edge Marketing, a Tobacco Company coined a phrase for the campaign: Trend Influence Marketing.
 Trend Influence Marketing abandons conventional campaigns that put products directly in front of consumers and instead positions them as trend-making and trend-setting.
 Whoever the executive was who wrote the internal memo in 1994 took an unabashed approach.

 “In today’s over-saturated advertising assault on the mind and senses of a cigarette smoker, it’s hard for anyone to make a conscious decision for any product, new or old, repackaged or classic,” the memo states.
 “How do we reach the hardened, twenty-something market-wary consumer?”